tendant/simple-content-mcp/docs/SSE_TRANSPORT.md

 - Or use server from same origin
 - Or disable CORS in browser for development

+## MCP 2025-06-18 Specification Compliance

+The server implements the following features from the MCP 2025-06-18 specification:

+### Protocol Version Negotiation
+- **`MCP-Protocol-Version` header**: Clients should include this header to specify the protocol version
+- **Default version**: If not specified, defaults to `2025-03-26`
+- **Supported versions**: `2024-11-05`, `2025-03-26`, `2025-06-18`
+- **Version validation**: Server returns 400 Bad Request for unsupported versions

+### Session Management
+- **`Mcp-Session-Id` header**: Clients can provide a session ID for resumable connections
+- **Session tracking**: Session IDs are added to request context for downstream handlers
+- **Cryptographically secure IDs**: Use UUIDs or similar secure identifiers

+### Security Features
+- **Origin validation**: Server validates `Origin` header for localhost servers
+- **Authentication**: API key validation via `X-API-Key` or `Authorization` headers
+- **Localhost binding**: Recommended to bind only to localhost for local development

+### Backwards Compatibility
+The implementation maintains backwards compatibility with older MCP specifications by:
+- Accepting connections without protocol version headers (defaults to 2025-03-26)
+- Supporting multiple protocol versions simultaneously
+- Using the SDK's SSEHandler which implements the core 2024-11-05 spec

 ## Security Best Practices

 1. **Use HTTPS** in production